NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 * `SDA`
 * `SCL`

-To create the header, you'll need a package, symbol, and device for an 10-pin (if you use the list above) header.
-Just connect these signals to the pins.
-You'll label them on the PCB when you do layout.
+There's a 10-pin header in the librar you can use for this.
 You can also break up the debug header into smaller headers.
 For instance, you could put a 3 pin header next to each motor with `VBAT`, `BAT_GND`, and the control line.
 It's always a good idea to include a ground on each debug header.

-You can model the breakout header symbol/device/package on the 2-pin jumper we use to connect the battery to `VBAT`.
-Put the new parts in `custom.lbr`.

 Debugging headers can be a little dangerous, because it can be easy to accidentally create a short circuit between two of the pins when you are debugging.
 This is especially dangerous if you connect a power net and a ground net.
-To avoid this, intermingle the PWM, SDA, and SCL lines with the power and ground lines.
+To avoid this, intermingle the PWM, SDA, and SCL lines with the power and ground lines, so that no power pin is next to ground pin.

 #### IMU Rescue Header

 Soldering the IMU is hard enough that it causes a fair number of quadcopters to fail.
-To guard against this, add a header that will allow you to connect this berakout board (https://www.adafruit.com/product/3387) to your quadcopter.
+To guard against this, add a header that will allow you to connect this breakout board (https://www.adafruit.com/product/3387) to your quadcopter.
 You need four pins: `3V3`, `GND`, `SCL`, and `SCA`, which are conveniently located together on the breakout board.
 Use the 4-pin female header in `quadparts_prebuilt.lbr`.

+If you feel like being efficient, you can leave `SCA` and `SCL` off the signal breakout header.

 ### Some LEDs